“What you wish to ignite in others must first burn within yourself.”

 For me, though, it is not simply the goal that is the source of this striving.
 My passion, inspiration, and fundamental purpose for being mobilized into action are also essential.

 What are the important goals and hoped-for harvests in your professional and personal life that inspire you to strive and do the hard and challenging work required of you today?

-“…And then go and do that.
+“Don’t ask yourself what the world needs.
+Ask yourself what makes you come alive, and then go and do that.
 Because what the world needs is people who have come alive.”